Stress Relief Sage Rolls is all about the powerful healing aroma of sage, bundled into the ultimate comfort food; bread.

 The Hearty Sage

-This fuzzy leaf, evergreen plant seems more shy.
-It grows happily if the conditions are right, while I think mint could grow on a pile of rocks.
+It grows happily, if the conditions are right, while I think mint could grow on a pile of rocks.

-Oddly, sage doesn’t like intense sun but rather a slightly shady area with just a few hours of sun.
 I learned this the hard way.
 Can you believe I am able to still find leaves in the dead of winter!

-The aromatic scent and flavor of sage compliments many dishes and for me particularly Sage Stuffing rolled in a turkey breast or stuffed inside of other poultry is my favorite way to enjoy sage.
+For me particularly, Sage Stuffing rolled in a turkey breast or stuffed inside of other poultry is my favorite way to enjoy sage.

 The whole house smelled of this exotic aroma while the bread was baking and oddly, caused my mood to feel unusually calm from its smell.